 This feeling of never really occupying your own body.
 This feeling of never really escaping your own mind.
 This feeling that maybe just maybe, I might exist.

 I talk to myself constantly about finding balance.
 How balance must be thee major key of whatever I’m doing “wrong”.

 So with all my God-given Capricorn discipline, I painstakingly strive for balance while I’m simultaneously pursuing everything in excess (#SaturnProblems).
 And then I punish myself for never having enough time to really do what I really “should” be doing.
 As I breathe in extravagance and sweat out nothingness.

 The real truth is, I live a full fucking life filled with a full range of human emotions and experiences.

 I show up to work everyday and I learn new things and implement new ideas.
 I box and I run and I do jumping squats, yo.
-I eat pretentious dinners at trendy restaurants with my alt-hip friends.
+I eat pretentious dinners at trendy restaurants with my friends and a lot of times just by myself.
 I pick up the phone when I’m not feeling so hot and I have hoards of humans who will answer and listen and bring me back to reality and make me laugh.
 I tell the truth.
 I show up for people in ways I never could before.
 I go on dates and I have fun on dates and when it’s over, it’s over.
 I do service work.
 I read books.
 I write poems.
 I get shit published.
 I buy flights to Cuba.
 I say I’m sorry when I’m sorry and I don’t say I’m sorry when I’m not sorry.
 I walk through fear and I try to do something different every single day.
 I cry when I want to and fuck when I want to and I drive to the mountains by myself when I want to.